RedTeamOperations/Red-Infra-Craft/README.md

 Upon executing command to spawn infra, you need to authenticate yourself and provide the following details.:

 - **var.access_key: AWS Access Key ID** - you need to enter your AWS Management console Access Key ID here.
-- **var.key_name** - InfraCraft automates the retrieval of the secret PEM key file for your EC2 instances, ensuring a hassle-free experience.
+- **var.key_name** - RedInfraCraft automates the retrieval of the secret PEM key file for your EC2 instances, ensuring a hassle-free experience.
 To ensure uniqueness, you'll provide a distinct name each time.
 Remembering the PEM file name is essential as you'll need it frequently throughout your operations.
 - **var.secret_key: AWS Secret Access Key** - you need to enter your AWS Management console Secret Access Key here.

 you will see that your infra is deployed successfully.